kingarrrt/nix-direnv/README.md

 This leads to some limitations in what we can reasonably parse.

-Currently, all single-word arguments and some well-known double arguments will be interpeted or passed along.
+Currently, all single-word arguments and some well-known double arguments will be interpreted or passed along.

 #### Manual reload of the nix environment